swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 AMY comes with several built in reporting features that can be accessed by clicking `Reports` in the top menu.
 Most reports include an api link for further analysis.

-* *List of instructors by time period* will generate a list of all instructors who have taught or will teach a workshop in a given time period and can be downloaded as a csv file.
+* *List of instructors by time period* will generate a list of all instructors who have taught or will teach a workshop in a given time period and can be downloaded as a CSV file.
 This is especially useful when inviting instructors to discussion sessions.

 * *Workshops over time, Learners over time, Instructors over time* show cumulative numbers of workshops, learners, and instructors from the start of the Carpentries to present day.